AbuCTF/ClassFlow/README.md

 - **7-Zip:** 7-Zip is a file archiver with a high compression ratio.
 Makes Repositories password-protected.
 - **SHA-256:** SHA-256 is a cryptographic hash function.
 - **Advanced Encryption Standard (AES):** AES is a widely used encryption algorithm.
+- **JavaFX:** JavaFX is a software platform for creating and delivering desktop applications, as well as rich web applications that can run across a wide variety of devices.

 ## Customization